Read the most recent issue of PATHS News here. All past issues can be found here.

-In the In the spirit of reconciliation between Indigenous Canadians and non-Indigenous Canadians, and in recognition of the harms that have been caused to Indigenous people since colonization, we, the members of the Provincial Association of Transition Houses and Services of Saskatchewan, reaffirm our commitment to acknowledge the rights and obligations resulting from our national […]
+In the spirit of reconciliation between Indigenous Canadians and non-Indigenous Canadians, and in recognition of the harms that have been caused to Indigenous people since colonization, we, the members of the Provincial Association of Transition Houses and Services of Saskatchewan, reaffirm our commitment to acknowledge the rights and obligations resulting from our national character as […]

 On January 1, an amendment to Illinois’ Barber, Cosmetology, Hair Braiding and Nail Technology Act, 1985 came into effect requiring beauty professionals to have training on domestic violence.
 Read more about the law in this story from Tania Kohut for Global News, with comments from Crystal Giesbrecht of PATHS, Barbara MacQuarrie from the Centre for Research […]

 Read the story about Maria Hendrika’s work at Regina Transition House here.
 We sincerely thank Maria for her work at the shelter and on the PATHS Board!

 Nato’ we ho win (formerly titled Creative Solutions to Easing Victimization’s Effects) project includes design, delivery, and evaluation of an innovative program that addresses the mental and physical health needs of Indigenous women who have experienced intimate partner violence (IPV) through trauma-informed, artistic, and cultural programming.
 Details of the project, including dates and contact information, […]